bradleyeckert/ok/README.md

 Multiple VMs are supported via pthreads, so `ok` can simulate an array of Forth cores (one core per thread).
 Some work would be required to simulate message passing between cores.

-The [VM](./doc/VM.md) simulates a MISC-style CPU whose ISA is friendly to synchronous logic design tools and executes well enough on run-of-the-mill MCUs.

 ## compiling